RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-Tŷ’r Pererin looks to continue this history of pilgrimage.
-The centre offers a varied program of educational outreach to children and young people.
+Tyr Pererin looks to continue this history of pilgrimage.
+The centre offers a varied programme of educational outreach to children and young people.
 This allows for groups to engage with the various facets of the cathedral’s life in conjunction with other areas of the National Curriculum.
 Themed sessions use the skills of inspirational artists, educationalists and the local community to help visitors engage with Christian, historical and Welsh heritage.
-Two such programs that are on offer are ‘Megastructures and Maths’ as well as ‘History Alive!’
+Two such programs that are on offer are ‘Mega-structures and Maths’ as well as ‘History Alive!’

 There are many ways in which visitors and pilgrims can engage with the concept of pilgrimage.‘Pilgrimage and St. David’ is an educational program that the centre offers and there are various pilgrimage days that offer hospitality and support for pilgrims.

-Tŷ’r Pererin believes that there are two strands to pilgrimage.
-One strand is an actual spiritual journey to a holy place and the second is the pilgrimage that takes place in all our lives in all sorts of ways.
+- The second is the pilgrimage that takes place in all our lives in all sorts of ways.
 Pilgrimages take us through rough places and bring us home, they help us make decisions and they give us new directions.
-Pilgrimage is also the Christian journey through life from Baptism.